swhasans/SPFD/README.md

 ## Introduction

-The Smart Pet Food Dispenser is an intelligent system designed to dispense food for pets.
-The system is built using a Raspberry Pi and various other components, and is controlled using a Graphical User Interface (GUI).
-The system is capable of dispensing food at specific times, and can be controlled remotely using a mobile application.
+This project aims to provide a convenient and automated solution for pet owners to feed their pets.
+The Smart Pet Food Dispenser is designed to simplify the feeding process, ensuring your furry friends are well-fed even when you're away.

+## Features

+- **Automated Feeding:** Schedule regular feeding times for your pets, ensuring they receive their meals on time.
+- **Portion Control:** Customize the portion size to meet the specific dietary needs of your pets.
+- **Easy Setup:** The dispenser is easy to assemble and connect to your home network, making the setup process hassle-free.
+- **Remote Monitoring:** Keep an eye on your pets' feeding habits and dispenser status through the companion mobile app.*

 ## Requirements